ibm-cloud-docs/containers/cs_dedicated.md

         Be sure that you want to provision a bare metal machine.
 Because it is billed monthly, if you cancel it immediately after an order by mistake, you are still charged the full month.
         {:tip}

     5. Select a **Machine type**.
 The machine type defines the amount of virtual CPU, memory, and disk space that is set up in each worker node and made available to the containers.
-Available bare metal and virtual machines types vary by the <prod id="zone-lc">location<staging id="zone-lc">zone</staging> in which you deploy the cluster.
+Available bare metal and virtual machines types vary by the location in which you deploy the cluster.
 For more information, see the documentation for the `ibmcloud cs machine-type` [command](cs_cli_reference.html#cs_machine_types).
 After you create your cluster, you can add different machine types by adding a worker node to the cluster.

     6. Choose the **Number of worker nodes** that you need.
 Select `3` to ensure high availability of your cluster.